Application materials for the faculty job search »

 • Does your engagement with diversity help students prepare for careers in a global society?

-• Service experience with under-represented groups such as outreach, tutoring, or other types of programs addressing topics relevant to groups such as women, minorities, veterans, and people with disabilities.
-This might include being involved in committee or group focused on diversity, equity, climate and/or inclusion
+• Service experience with underrepresented groups, including outreach, tutoring, or other types of programs addressing topics relevant to groups such as women, minorities, veterans, and people with disabilities.
+This might include being involved in a committee or group focused on diversity, equity, climate, and/or inclusion

 • Being aware of challenges faced by historically underrepresented populations